 About the season

-mind dream theater welcomes you to our inaugural season of our flagship series - in which seven theater artists are commissioned to respond to a theme with whatever their beautiful minds conjure for the world of audio.
+mind dream theater is excited to share season two of our flagship show - in which seven theater artists are commissioned to respond to a theme with whatever their beautiful minds conjure for the world of audio.

 Credits